mvarrieur/yankee-trail/src/pages/about/index.md

   heading: Escape to the Lakes
   description: >
     The perfect getaway.
 The Yankee Trail is in the heart of the Lakes and Mountains region of NH and offers guests all the comforts of home.
-The Yankee Trail is close to many attractions, including the Holderness Natural Science Center, Laconia’s Weirs Beach, everything Lincoln, Waterville Valley and Gun Stock, to name a few.
-The area boasts adventures of all kinds, including golf, fishing, hiking, snowmobiling, ATVing, zip lines, area beaches, and local trails.
+Close to many attractions, including the Holderness Natural Science Center, Laconia’s Weirs Beach, everything Lincoln, Waterville Valley and Gun Stock, to name a few.
+The area boasts adventures of all kinds, including golf, fishing, hiking, snowmobiling, ATVing, zip lines, area beaches and local trails.

     Perhaps you'll prefer to reserve an area boat or train ride to really take in the sights!
-We are the perfect location for being near it all but not in it all; allowing you to participate and to take a break when you need one!
+We are the perfect location for being near it all but not in it all; allowing you to participate yet take a break when you need one!
 We are a perfect location for Lake Squam, Newfound Lake, and Winnipesauki Fishing and Pond Hockey Tournaments, as well as for Laconia's bike week.
 Or maybe you are attending a concert/event at the nearby BNH Pavilion.
 Better yet, create your own event right here on our grounds!
 Gather your friends and family and come enjoy all the Yankee Trail has to offer.
   image1:
     alt: Our 45,000 gallon pool awaits the enjoyment of our summer motel guests.
 The pool boasts an 11' deep end.
     image: /img/IMG_0484.JPG
   image2:
-    alt: Our motel features an onsite breakfast restaurant offering complimentary continental breakfast to our guests.
+    alt: Our American-style breakfasts are homemade and made to order for our motel guests.
-    image: /img/kcc-kitchen-logo.jpg
+    image: /img/omlet.jpg
   image3:
     alt: Dressing area - spacious enough for two people to get ready for that wedding, concert, or special event.